Kino (band): Reunions (2012, 2019–present)

+On October 2, 2025, Молнии Индры (Indra's Thunder), a remake of songs from the album Начальник Камчатки (Nachalnik Kamchatki), together with additional tracks from Ночь (Noch'), Неизвестные песни (Neizvestnye Pesni), and more, was released, featuring the original vocals with brand-new instrumentals.

 Style

+Kino's musical style has generally been described as post-punk and new wave.
 All Kino songs were written by Viktor Tsoi.
 His lyrics are characterized by a poetic simplicity.
 The ideas of liberty were present (one song was named "Mother Anarchy") but, on the whole, the band's message to the public was not overly or overtly political, except for the recurring theme of freedom.
 Their songs largely focused on man's struggle in life and dealt with such overarching themes as love, war, and the pursuit of liberty.
 When asked about the social and political themes of his music, Tsoi said that his songs were works of art and he did not wish to engage in journalism.

 Legacy

 As one of the first Russian rock bands, Kino greatly influenced later bands.
 On 31 December 1999, Russian rock radio station Nashe Radio announced the 100 best Russian rock songs of the 20th century based on listener votes.
 Kino had ten songs in the list, more than any other band, and "Gruppa Krovi" took the first place.
 The Russian newspaper Komsomolskaya Pravda listed Kino as the second most influential Russian band ever (after Alisa.)
 In addition, "Gruppa Krovi" was listed as one of forty songs that changed the world in a 2007 Russian-language edition of Rolling Stone.

 Tsoi's simple, relatable lyrical style was very accessible to Kino's audience and helped them gain popularity throughout the Soviet Union.
 While not excessively political, their music coincided with Mikhail Gorbachev's liberal reforms such as glasnost and perestroika.
 Additionally, the Western style of their music increased the popularity of Western culture in the Soviet Union.

 Kino has remained popular in modern Russia, and Tsoi, in particular, is a cult hero.
 The group's popularity is referred to as "Kinomania," and fans of the group are known as "Kinophiles."
 In Moscow, there is a Tsoi Wall, where fans leave messages for the musician, and the boiler room where Tsoi once worked is a place of pilgrimage for fans of Russian rock.

+Kino has maintained a niche but devoted following in the West despite there being little English language material relating to the band.
+The band's music was notably popular amongst the internet subculture known as "Doomers", with it often being remixed to have a slowed tempo.

+In the summer of 2011, in celebration of the 30th anniversary of Kino in the village of Morske, Crimea, on the place where in 1981 stood the tent of the future musicians of the band by the Sudak rock club - a memorial sign in the form of a guitar with a plaque was installed.